lennart-benschop/cerberus-z80-forth/README.md

 # cerberus-z80-forth
-FORTH for the Z80 CPU of the Cerberus 208
+FORTH for the Z80 CPU of the Cerberus 2080 and Cerberus 2100

-This FORTH system is designed to run on the Z80 CPU of the Cerberus 2080 computer.
+This FORTH system is designed to run on the Z80 CPU of the Cerberus 2080 and 2100 computers.

 A useful introduction to FORTH can be found here. http://galileo.phys.virginia.edu/classes/551.jvn.fall01/primer.htm